anaschwendler/songs-flask-api/README.md

 Just another RESTful API for me to study :)

 Soon more information on how to run that (I still don't know how to do that, but soon)

+We will use [PostgreSQL](https://postgresapp.com/), so be sure to have installed, and running on `5432`.